PBWD bases and shuffle algebra realizations for $U_v(L\mathfrak{sl}_n), U_{v_1,v_2}(L\mathfrak{sl}_n), U_v(L\mathfrak{sl}(m|n))$ and their integral forms: Generalizations to

 However, the latter result (\cite[Theorem 3.11]{hrz}) is stated without any glimpse of a proof.

 The primary goal of this section is to generalize Theorem~\ref{Main Theorem 1} to the case of $U^>_{\vv_1,\vv_2}(L\ssl_n)$, thus proving~\cite[Theorem 3.11]{hrz}.
-At the same time, we also generalize Theorem~\ref{hard shuffle} to establish the shuffle realization of $U^>_{\vv_1,\vv_2}(L\ssl_n)$, which is of independent interest.
-The latter is used to establish the PBWD bases of the integral form of $U^>_{\vv_1,\vv_2}(L\ssl_n)$, generalizing Theorem~\ref{Main Theorem 2}.
+Along the way, we also generalize Theorem~\ref{hard shuffle} by providing the shuffle realization of $U^>_{\vv_1,\vv_2}(L\ssl_n)$, which is of independent interest.
+The latter is used to construct the PBWD bases for the integral form of $U^>_{\vv_1,\vv_2}(L\ssl_n)$, generalizing Theorem~\ref{Main Theorem 2}.